Tartan-AUV/tauv-mono/README.md

 *Disclaimer: whenever `/path/to/TAUV-ROS-Packages/` is written, this should be the file path to the location of the `TAUV-ROS-Packages` cloned directory on your local computer.

 # Setup
 The code in this repo runs ROS Noetic on Ubuntu 20.04.
 Below find instructions for getting this environment installed on your computer.
-Either use Google or the running debugging list for issues encountered along the way.
+Either use Google or [the running setup debugging list](https://github.com/Tartan-AUV/TAUV-ROS-Packages/wiki/Installation-and-Setup-Debugging-Help) for issues encountered along the way.

 ## Ubuntu 20.04 + ROS Noetic Install
 The easiest way to get up and running is through virtualization of an Ubuntu 20.04 environment.
 An alternative and often higher-performance solution (if your hardware supports it) is dual-booting your native OS and Ubuntu 20.04.
-Google Drive (link here) containing VM images -- download and save it someplace safe!
+[Google Drive](https://drive.google.com/drive/folders/1KdAnfuahlqWfyaMwDTwxQsJ7HDAdvSMs?usp=sharing) containing VM images -- download and save it someplace safe!

 **M1 Mac Users**: Download [UTM VM Software](https://mac.getutm.app) and the `.utm` file from the Google Drive